-- 14. Drying.
-Move the slide to a drying rack being careful not to tilt the slide as you move it.
-Cover to protect from light, such as with a cryo/freezer box lid.
-Let the slide dry in the hood for a minimum of 24 hours undisturbed.
-After 24 hours the slides can be removed from the hood, but should not be imaged until DPX is cured (approximately 2 days). - If needed, use the pointed and of a snapped cotton tipped applicator to add a very small amount of the point of the p - If needed, use the pointed end of a snapped cotton-tipped applicator to add a very small amount of DPX precisely where you need it (e.g. exposed edge of cover glass). - Excess DPX that enters the imaging area must be delicately removed before imaging.
-To remove excess DPX carefully nudge the tip of a scalpel under the edge of the dried DPX and cut it, trying to leave some DPX covering the edge of the coverslip, to lower the chance of air getting in under the coverslip. - Fingernail polish should never be used in attempt to seal a cut edge of cured DPX.
+- If needed, use the pointed end of a snapped cotton-tipped applicator to add a very small amount of DPX precisely where you need it (e.g. exposed edge of cover glass). - Excess DPX that enters the imaging area must be delicately removed before imaging.
+To remove excess DPX carefully nudge the tip of a scalpel under the edge of the dried DPX and fold it back.
+Do not trim the excess DPX by slicing or cutting the DPX. - Fingernail polish should never be used in attempt to seal a cut edge of cured DPX.
 While nail polish binds to glass it dissolves cured DPX.
-Tacky DPX interacts with immersion fluids and destroys objectives. - Do not use ethanol on the DPX as it will destroy the integrity of the seal.
+Tacky DPX interacts with immersion fluids and destroys objectives.

+• Do not use ethanol on the DPX as it will destroy the integrity of the seal.
 Extreme caution must be taken to avoid cracking the cover glass, breaking the seal of uncut DPX, introducing air and lifting the cover glass.